 - Do NOT mix Biohazardous and Hazardous waste.

-What are some of the mosty common mistakes made with handling or storing medical waste?
+What are some of the most common mistakes made with handling or storing medical waste?

 - Not wearing gloves